Exclusive study environments

 Arts One is one of the smallest programs at UBC, and students invariably establish close relationships that enhance learning, and last long past the first-year experience.
 Students enjoy continuous, unfiltered access to their professors (there are no Teaching Assistants here).

-Arts One instructors are among the best at UBC and many past and present teachers have been awarded its highest teaching award, the Killam Prize.
-And unlike most first year students, Arts One students are able to enjoy the huge added benefit of on-site Arts Academic Advising right in their study space.
+Arts One instructors are among the best at UBC, and many past and present teachers have been awarded its highest teaching award, the Killam Prize.
+Furthermore, unlike most first-year students, Arts One students are able to enjoy the huge added benefit of on-site Arts Academic Advising right in their study space.

 - 6 credits of first-year English

 - 6 credits of first-year Philosophy

 This leaves room for up to 12 credits of electives from any of the hundreds of courses UBC has to offer.

 Positive and encouraging transition

 Arts One offers students a positive and encouraging transition into university, after which students go into their second year with all other second-year students, armed with the confidence and skillset to help them succeed.
 Arts One students are not restricted and can choose to major in any area available to all mainstream students, or transfer to other faculties, schools, or institutions.
 See What’s After Arts One for a list of majors Arts One students have gone on to pursue in recent years.